AdyGCode/SaaS-BED-Notes/Session-02/S02-Reflection-Exercises.md

 ### Reflection Questions

-#### Create a new journal entry.
-Give it the title: 01 MVC, PHP and more

-#### Reflection Questions

 Reflect on what you have learned previously and what you understand now, answering each question in turn.

-Provide at least one reference using APAP v6 or later format for each question.
-The Use of AI is permitted, but you must include the name of the AI system AND the FULL transcript of the conversation you have with it.

-Copy the following questions into the journal, and answer each one in turn:

 - What does Validation mean to a SaaS developer?
 - What are the two primary types of validation?